 f(V+D+S) < R = Change

 But.
-If the sum of your vision, dissatisfaction and steps are greater than the resistance...change happens.
+If the sum of your vision, dissatisfaction and steps is greater than the resistance...change happens.
 Whilst they are all in balance, nothing will happen.
 But tweak one part of the equation and it will all shift.

 If the steps are too great, brainstorm ways to reduce them.
 If there is too much resistance, think of where it's coming from and how much of it is real and how much is your own subconscious trying to keep you where it is safe and comfortable.
 Write out lists for each factor and sit with them, let it all percolate.
 An answer might come to you.

 Remember that you can start small.
 A series of tiny, gradual shifts will add up over time.
 It does not have to happen overnight.

 On some days I feel like I have achieved nothing.
 On others, it's like I have moved mountains.
 Keep track of your achievements and celebrate each one, because change is hard, and should be rewarded.
 You know my list of 100 things I want?
 I have a second tab of all the things I have.
 Being grateful for what you do have is just as important as acknowledging what you don't and going after it.

 I don't do this alone.
 I take courses to learn new skills.
 I have coaching sessions to help me stay on track.
 I surround myself with people who encourage and support me and distance myself from the doubters.
 The people who hold you back will do so with the best possible intentions, but they are not the ones that have to live in the future you create for yourself, you are.
 I gave myself permission to say yes, to chase my true desires and to step into a new version of myself and it was the best decision I've ever made.
 You can do the same.
 Again, it isn't easy but it can be simple.